Through the lens of the compassionate heart-mind, Joseph Goldstein uncovers the empty, luminous, and responsive nature of selflessness.

 Zero-Center of Emptiness

 In this Dharma talk from Spirit Rock Meditation Center’s July Insight Meditation Retreat on July 23rd 2015, Joseph Goldstein illuminates the realization of emptiness in relation to our conception of self.
 Opening by viewing Bodhicitta—the heart-mind of awakening—through the lens of compassion and emptiness, he shares kind-hearted wisdom and stories from the Dalai Lama, Buddha, Rumi, and Dipa Ma, highlighting the aspiration of doing our spiritual practice not only for ourselves, but for the benefit of all beings.

-“When we cultivate a wise and sustained attention through the growing power of mindfulness and concentration of wisdom—we begin to leave the self-referential orbit and fall into the gravitational field of the Dharma.
-We get glimpses of the zero-center of emptiness rather than the self-center of ‘I’ or ‘mine.”
+“When we cultivate a wise and sustained attention through the growing power of mindfulness, concentration, and wisdom—we begin to leave this self-referential orbit, we begin to enter into the gravitational field of the Dharma, we get glimpses of the zero-center of emptiness, rather than the self-center of I and mine.” – Joseph Goldstein

 Joseph Goldstein lays down wisdom on Bodhicitta, the awakened heart-mind, on Ep.
 42 of the Insight Hour

 Speaking to the notion that phenomena in on our life are not governable by our will, Joseph offers a reflection from the Buddha around our deep recognition and acceptance of the truth of change, old age, decay, death, impermanence, and selflessness.
 Exporting wisdom from 11th Century Tibetan Yogini, Machig Labdrön, as well as Guru Rinpoche – Padmasambhava, he offers direct insight uncovering the empty sky-like nature of mind.